kristinwichstrom/WalkWithMe/README.md

 + The development branch combines front-end and back-end of the app

 + The frontend app merges all front-end and UI related functions

++ The frontend app merges all back-end related functionalities